bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 - Consolidated 4 teams' data into a single, binary `sporting_event` variable. (`LEFT OUTER JOIN` with a `SUBSELECT`)
 - Consolidated 3 binary variables (`cua_session`, `howard_session`, `au_session`) into 1 (`session_any`), as long as any were true, since they were generally true at the same times.
 These variables represented three universities. (`LEFT OUTER JOIN` with a `SUBSELECT`)
 - During preliminary data exploration, I made log_scale transformations on data (`windspeed`, `temp`) to aid me in visualizing, but I didn't think they would be helpful in models.
-- For plotting, I added a scale_y_sqrt() to several plots because the `count` on the y axis was very positively skewed.
+- While plotting, I noticed scale_y_sqrt() made correlations more obvious because `count` on the y axis was very positively skewed.
+I added a count_sqrt variable to the MySQL export just in case.

 ### 6.g.
 Clustering